OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/nuget-repositories/nexus-nuget-feed.md

 ![NuGet (hosted)](images/nexus-nuget-repository.png)

 Give the repository a name and change any applicable configuration options.
-Click **Create repository** when you are are done.
+Click **Create repository** when you are done.

 ![Create repository](images/nexus-create-nuget-repository.png)